CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 ##### Delayed Billing Start

 Some providers require manual work before a customer begins use of the products.
 To accommodate this, we have implemented delayed billing options, available for each defined SKU.
+You must notify a CenturyLink Marketplace representative of which billing model you want assigned to each SKU.

-The options are to start billing immediately, at a specified time, or manually.
-Most SKUs will start billing immediately (upon the customer purchase).
+The options are to start billing are:
+ * Immediately
+ * Expected Delay -- Billing starts with the set delay.
+The provider will be able to adjust the actual billing start date through the 'Deployments' page.
+ * Scheduled Next Month -- Billing starts on the 1 of the month following the purchase date.
+The provider will be able to adjust the actual billing start date through the 'Deployments' page.
+ * Manually -- The provider must proactively start billing manually through the 'Deployments' page, or an API call.

 SKUs with a delayed timeframe (e.g. 3 days or 1 week), will automatically start billing at the scheduled time.
 You will be able to update the scheduled time through the provider portal in case you experience delays.